 Gartner believes that by 2020, a ‘no-Cloud’ policy will be as rare as a ‘no-internet’ policy is today.

 Adopting a Cloud strategy does not have to be a big leap.
 In fact, it shouldn’t.
 Each business function should be evaluated, and a transition process defined.
-Converge offers a hybrid approach.
+Converge offers a hybrid approach to CAD in the Cloud.
 This simply means we can blend your on-premise computing with Cloud computing.

 In the article Leaving a Legacy Behind – A Cloudy but Profitable Future, March 18, 2018, Ann Maya writes, “Moving more workloads to the cloud means less investment in infrastructure management and maintenance – this allows IT to focus on innovation and staying competitive.”
 We couldn’t agree more.
 Many Converge customers completely outsource their IT management to us.

 Maya also wrote, “As the cloud footprint expands, the risk and complexity of securing, managing and ensuring compliance for multiple environments increases.”
 We say yes, but…Converge has adopted a private Cloud approach.
 By default, companies are using public Clouds, popularized by Amazon Web Services (AWS) and others.
 A private Cloud offers leaps forward in security and control.
 Engineering data needs the highest level of security and a private Cloud for SOLIDWORKS Cloud can provide it.

 Note: All trademarks are the property of their respective owners.